gabrielsouza767/gabrielsouza767/README.md

 <p>
   Hi 👋, I'm Gabriel!
 One full stack developer living in Brazil .

   - 📍 Systems Development Technician
+  - 📍 Computer science student at PUC-Minas, 1st period

   - 🔭 I'm looking for my first job opportunity.
 My dream is to one day work in game development and AI.
   - 📫 How to reach me: gabrielsouza7155@gmail.com